- High School Diploma or GED equivalent;

 - Exercise common sense and good judgment in the performance of essential duties;

-- Work without close supervision;
+- Work proficiently without direct supervision;

 - Maintain professionalism under pressure;